gnarmis/rocketship/README.md

 # Rocketship

-## Updates

-- Webrat replaced by Capybara, with example test in `foo_spec.rb`
-- YARD documentation generation Rake task added (`rake doc`).
-- VERSION constant added to Project (bump version for releases/hotfixes/features)

 ## Overview

 Ruby has some great micro-frameworks to jumpstart development of web services.
-But when you want to spin up a number of basic services using things like [Sinatra](https://github.com/sinatra), [Grape](https://github.com/intridea/grape), and [RestClient](https://github.com/adamwiggins/rest-client), along with testing helpers such as [RSpec](https://github.com/rspec/rspec), [Capybara](https://github.com/jnicklas/capybara), and [SimpleCov](https://github.com/colszowka/simplecov) (not to mention dependency management using [Bundler](https://github.com/bundler/bundler) and a few simple Rake tasks), there's quite a lot of complexity and boiler-plate to deal with.
+But when you want to spin up a number of basic services using things like [Sinatra](https://github.com/sinatra), [RestClient](https://github.com/adamwiggins/rest-client), and testing helpers such as [RSpec](https://github.com/rspec/rspec), [Capybara](https://github.com/jnicklas/capybara), and [SimpleCov](https://github.com/colszowka/simplecov) (not to mention dependency management using [Bundler](https://github.com/bundler/bundler) and a few simple Rake tasks), there's quite a lot of complexity and boiler-plate to deal with.

 Want to just dive into development without browsing around for a while and setting things up?
+Working on multiple Sinatra apps and want a sane way to organize everything?
 Use Rocketship.

-Currently, Rocketship shows you how to integrate a [Sinatra](https://github.com/sinatra) app and a [Grape](https://github.com/intridea/grape) API app together using Rack, along with basic support for development and testing.

 ## Usage